This section of the College Catalog covers academic policies. For a listing of administrative (non-academic) policies see the Campus Handbook.

 - You do not have attachments needed to accompany your order.

 If your order is not eligible for “automatic authorization,” a form will be forwarded to you by email.
-Print and sign the form and FAX or mail as noted.
+Print and sign the form and return as directed.
 Your transcript request will be processed upon receipt of your signed authorization.
-If you have attachments that need to be forwarded with your official transcript, you may still use the TranscriptsPlus service by uploading the attachments to the Credentials site for PDF processing.
+If you have attachments that need to be forwarded with your official transcript, you may still use the transcript service by uploading the attachments to the site for PDF processing.

 Unofficial transcripts may be accessed through Banner Web free of charge by currently enrolled students and their advisors.

-Students who have not yet selected an academic major are considered general education pre-majors or undeclared, and are assigned an advisor by the director of academic advising, who is also responsible for signing or approving for such students all academic forms requiring the signature of a department chairperson.
-General education pre-majors are encouraged to experiment in several academic disciplines to identify their academic interests.
-Professional staff in the Career Development Center are available to help clarify long-range goals and to explore career interests.
+Students who have not yet selected an academic major are considered to have undeclared majors, and are assigned an advisor by the director of academic advising, who is also responsible for signing or approving for such students all academic forms requiring the signature of a department chairperson.
+Students with undeclared majors are encouraged to explore several academic disciplines to identify their academic interests.
+Professional staff in the Career Development Center are available to help clarify long-range goals and to identify career interests.

-NOTE: New York state’s Tuition Assistance Program (TAP Grant) requires, to maintain TAP eligibility, that a major be declared once the student accumulates 57 credits.
-(See the Financial Aid section of this catalog.)
+NOTE: Students who receive New York State’s Tuition Assistance Program (i.e. a TAP Grant) must declare a major once the student accumulates 57 credits to maintain TAP eligibility (See the Financial Aid section of this catalog).